artefactual-labs/enduro/website/content/en/docs/development/environment.md

     make run

-Additionally, you can visualize workflows and activities from Cadence Web.
-Try opening the following link: http://127.0.0.1:7440/domain/enduro/workflows/.
+Additionally, you can visualize workflows and activities from Temporal UI.
+Try opening the following link: http://127.0.0.1:7440/namespaces/default/workflows.

 ## Development workflow